luketpeterson/summum-types/README.md

 }
 ```

-You can also use `Self` as a local type alias that expands to the variant type.
-Also `InnerT` is an alias to the concrete type of the variant being expanded.
-If your method is returning `Self`, you'll need to remember to use the `.into()` conversion to get back to the sum-type.
+You can also use `Self` as a local type alias that expands to the variant's type.
+Additionally `InnerT` serves the same purpose.
+Within a function body, `Self` and `InnerT` are the same, but `Self` will never be re-mapped on a function signature.

+If your method returns `Self`, you'll need to remember to use the `.into()` conversion to get back to the sum-type.
 Like this:

 ```rust
 summum!{